wochap/nix-config/README.md

    # On current/new machine, test
    $ curl http://192.168.x.x:8080/nix-cache-info
    ```
-   On the current/new machine, update `nix.binaryCaches` config, add `http://192.168.x.x:8080`
+   On the current/new machine, update `nix.settings.substituters` config, add `http://192.168.x.x:8080`

-1. Reboot into vanilla NixOS and connect to internet
+1. Reboot into NixOS and connect to internet

    ```
    # The following commands will work if you enabled `networking.networkmanager.enable = true;`